Hot Weather Tips

 When the temperature begins to climb in the Southland, don’t forget that your furry friends need some extra assistance to help them stay cool and healthy.
 Your companion animals are less efficient at cooling themselves than humans.
 Dogs and cats can only cool their bodies by perspiring from their nose and footpads and by panting.
 But panting very hot air only accelerates heatstroke.
 By taking some simple precautions, you can keep your companion animals happy and healthy when the temperature soars.

-- Reserve playtime for the cool of the early morning or evening, but never after a meal or when the weather is humid.
+- Reserve playtime and walks for the cool of the early morning or evening, but never after a meal or when the weather is humid.

 - When the temperature is very high, don’t let your dog stand on hot asphalt.
 Paw pads can easily blister and burn.
 Keep walks during these times to a minimum.